-CFEC focuses primarily on serving families with low incomes, with English learners, with students with disabilities, with students in foster care, with migrant students, with students who are homeless, or families who come from traditionally marginalized communities.
+CFEC focuses primarily on serving families with low incomes, English learners, students with disabilities, students in foster care, migrant students, students who are homeless, or families who come from traditionally marginalized communities.

 In the course of working with these families, CFEC makes its tools and trainings available to all stakeholders through its website and other avenues.

 What does CFEC do?

 1. Provide capacity-building training and technical assistance

 Beginning fall 2019, CFEC’s regional liaisons will deliver training and technical assistance in family engagement directly to families, schools, districts, and local communities across South Carolina.

 University of South Carolina College of Education’s (CoE) Research Institute and members of the CoE faculty will work with CFEC’s leadership team and regional liaisons to ensure that all CFEC trainings and technical assistance are culturally responsive and grounded in the most current research.
 In addition, CFEC liaisons will provide ongoing, intensive training and technical assistance in developing, implementing, and evaluating school-wide family engagement plans to 24 qualifying schools.

 Over the life of the grant, CFEC will provide up to 40 qualifying teachers with an opportunity to earn a $1,000 stipend for developing, implementing, and evaluating a classroom-level family engagement plan with ongoing technical assistance from the CFEC liaison in their region.